LatentForensics: Towards frugal deepfake detection in the StyleGAN latent space: Related Work

-To face this growing problem, methods have been put together to circumvent the need of having to rely on ever-subtler image artefacts, and to make the decision at a higher, more semantically robust level.
+To face this growing problem, methods have been put together to circumvent the need of having to rely on ever-subtler image artifacts, and to make the decision at a higher, more semantically robust level.

 Agarwal \etal \cite{agarwal2020detecting} and Cozzolino \etal \cite{cozzolino2021id} combine neural networks and statistical methods to extract a vector representing the identity of the speaker, and then compare it to one from genuine footage.
 However, while such methods tend to overfit less on particular manipulations, they need access to supplementary information compared to traditional CNN-based methods (\eg{} footage which is known to be genuine, or temporal data).

-In the present paper, the proposed method takes inspiration from these approaches, without needing such additional information.
+In the present paper, the proposed method takes inspiration from these approaches.
+Instead of searching for manipulation artifacts, a good understanding of the deepfake creation process may allow for more efficient and robust detection protocols.